The UPTAKE consortium contributes to the training of a new generation of scholars and specialists in the field of Russian and East European Studies by

 Louis Wierenga (University of Tartu) is working on a dissertation project “The right approach to gender: gendering the populist radical right” (supervisor: Andres Kasekamp).
 This will look at the gendered aspects of populist radical right parties, specifically analyzing the gendered nature of party members and party leadership.
 His other area of interest is the voting patterns of parties who have espoused a vocally pro-Putin stance in the European Parliament (EP).
 He has previously looked at the Eurosceptic group formation in the EP and the role of the radical right in the Hungarian citizenship law and the Slovak language law.

-Post-doctoral researchers at the three consortium institutions working on Russia, Eastern Europe or Eurasia (in alphabetical order):
+Researchers or post-doctoral researchers at the three consortium institutions working on Russia, Eastern Europe or Eurasia (in alphabetical order):

 Dr Elias Götz (Uppsala)

 Security studies, international relations theory, Russian foreign policy, great power politics, neighborhood policies of major and emerging powers.